mietek/haskell-on-heroku-website/pages/tutorial/index.md

 In this step, Halcyon tries to restore the tutorial app’s install directory by using an archive from public storage.
 This fails, and so Halcyon falls back to building the app:

-1. First, a _GHC directory_, a _Cabal directory_, and the app’s _sandbox directory_ are restored from public storage.
+1. First, the _GHC directory_, the _Cabal directory_, and the app’s _sandbox directory_ are restored from public storage.

 2. Next, Halcyon restores the app’s _build directory_ from public storage, and performs an incremental build.